xiaoguaili/Product_names_category/README.md

 ### 5. Summary:
 Naive bayes model is trained with a reference dataset and achieved 75% accuracy in the test set.
 Products in the target dataset are well classified into 24 out of 44 categories and exported.
+(The result of XGBoost model is coming soon.)

 ### References:
  [1] Ups and downs: Modeling the visual evolution of fashion trends with one-class collaborative filtering,  R. He, J. McAuley, WWW, 2016